Springtails are fast becoming a terrarium mainstay for their bioactive abilities.

 So, what are the most common foods to feed springtails?
 Plus, their pros and cons.

 - 1. Brewer’s yeast is an all-in-one choice that’s affordable and easy to source.
 Full of protein, vitamins, and minerals, it’s perfect for springtails (and it’s used as a supplement for people, too).
-Baker’s yeast is a comparable option.
+It can produce CO2 though, so I wouldn’t recommend this in small containers.

 - 2. Fish flakes are formulated as a complete nutrition source for fish, and so they contain a balanced blend of carbohydrates and protein.
 They’re often used for springtails, though I hear anecdotal evidence that they can attract pests.